ptanX/rust_from_zero_to_hero/Readme.md

 ## Using Threads to Run Code Simultaneously
 - To create a new thread, we call the thread::spawn
 - saving the return value of thread::spawn in a variable.
 The return type of thread::spawn is JoinHandle.
 A JoinHandle is an owned value that, when we call the join method on it, will wait for its thread to finish.
-# 9 Building Multi Threads Web Application
+# 10 Building Multi Threads Web Application
+Here is our plan for building the web server:

+- Learn a bit about TCP and HTTP.
+- Listen for TCP connections on a socket.
+- Parse a small number of HTTP requests.
+- Create a proper HTTP response.
+- Improve the throughput of our server with a thread pool.